ssm-lang/ssm-runtime/doc/act.md

 @defgroup act Activation records

+@brief The local state of each user-defined coroutine is saved within its <em>activation record</em>.

-Under the Sparse Synchronous Model, computation is carried out by coroutines managed by the runtime scheduler.
-Each coroutine executes at most once per instant, and between these instants, their local state is saved in their <em>activation record</em>.
+Each coroutine executes at most once per instant, and between instants, their activation records are managed by the runtime scheduler.

 In addition to the arguments and local variables of a coroutine, which are specific to each coroutine, activation records also contain some common fields, such as the priority and depth of a coroutine.
 These common fields are found in the #ssm_act_t "base class", which should be embedded in the beginning of each routine-specific activation record.